 This guide will help you troubleshoot smart plug issues with Sense.
-If you're new to using smart plugs with Sense, check out our How to Use Sense with Smart Plugs for an introduction.
+If you're new to using smart plugs with Sense, check out our How Do I Use Sense With Smart Plugs for an introduction.

 Frequently Asked Questions